Principal Charities

 Prizegiving

-In May each year the Charitable Trust holds its Prizegiving evening at Girdlers' Hall, at which Girdlers’ Medallions are presented by the Master Girdler to individuals nominated by the Trust’s Principal Charities in recognition of their talents and endeavours.
-The nominations are not restricted to beneficiaries of the charity, but can include employees and volunteers.
+In May each year the Charitable Trust holds its Prizegiving evening at Girdlers' Hall, at which Girdlers’ Medallions are presented by the Master Girdler to individuals nominated by charities supported by the Trust in recognition of their talents and endeavours.
+The nominations are not restricted to the charities' beneficiaries, but can include their employees and volunteers.

 Medallions have been awarded in the past to individuals from charities as diverse as The AHOY Centre, Westminster House Youth Club, Queen Elizabeth Foundation, SportsAid London, Devas Club and the Royal School of Needlework.